 Again, if your workplace is not the cleanest area in terms of air, you should probably take a bit more personal time.

-21- Sticking with the Washing Instructions (for 15 days)
+21- Stick With the Washing Instructions (for 15 days)

 During your first wash, we’ll provide you with the necessary guidelines and products for washing your hair.
 Even though you should practice these for as long as you can, following the guidelines the first 2-3 weeks after the surgery is absolutely necessary.